Create a capture session

 Choosing a scenario sets some output products and processing settings.

 The Aerial Oblique setting is useful now because the sample data is a multihead capture session, and all the available imagery will be used to create the output 3D products.
 The Aerial Nadir setting is more useful when you are creating 2D products.
-For optimal quality, 2D products should be produced using only Nadir images.
+For optimal quality, 2D products should be produced using only nadir images.

 The alignment is selected.